JoshPatlingrao/JoshPatlingrao/README.md

 ## Hello, I'm Joshua Patlingrao 👋

 <a href="https://www.linkedin.com/in/joshua-patlingrao-a824aa1ba/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 ## Brief Introduction

-I'm a recent graduate with a profound interest in technology and a dedication to soving complex problems.
+I'm a recent engineering graduate with a profound interest in technology and a dedication to solving complex problems.
+I’m a recent graduate with a degree in Electronics Engineering.
+Over the course of my studies and hands-on projects, I’ve developed a solid foundation in electronics, systems design, and problem-solving.

+I’m eager about bringing my strong technical skills, attention to detail, and passion for cybersecurity to a new role where I can contribute to safeguarding information and enhancing security measures.

 ## Objective

+I’m a recent Electronics Engineering graduate who has developed an interest for cybersecurity.
+I’m passionate about transitioning into cybersecurity to apply my technical skills and analytical mindset to protecting critical systems and data from emerging threats.
+I'm specifically aiming to be an SOC Tier 1 Analyst.

 ## Projects and Skills